 Both light- and laser-based systems can be used to activate PDT.
 Whatever source is selected, the chosen wavelength or wavelengths are between 400 and 800 nm for several reasons.
 These wavelengths avoid the carcinogenic effect of ultraviolet (UV) light (<400 nm), can deliver enough photon energy, and cover the absorption peaks of the porphyrin photosensitizers.

 The treatment parameters in PDT notably include light dose.
-The light dose is reported as ...
+The light dose is ...